awsdocs/aws-resource-groups-user-guide/doc_source/gettingstarted-prereqs.md

    Part of the sign\-up procedure involves receiving a phone call and entering a verification code on the phone keypad\.

-## Create Resources<a name="w4aab5c23c13b9"></a>
+## Create Resources<a name="w4aab5c24c13b9"></a>

-You can create an empty resource group, but won't be able to see insights or perform any tasks on resource group members until there are resources in the group\.
+You can create an empty resource group, but won't be able to perform any tasks on resource group members until there are resources in the group\.
 For more information about the supported resource types, see [Supported Resources](supported-resources.md)\.

 ## Set Up Permissions<a name="rg-permissions"></a>